mubashir-mehran/spring-boot-jenkins-ci-cd/README.md

 # Spring Boot CI/CD Pipeline with Jenkins

-This repository contains a sample Spring Boot application integrated with a CI/CD pipeline using Jenkins.
-The pipeline automates the build, test, and deployment processes, including OWASP Dependency Check, SonarQube Analysis, Docker image creation, vulnerability scanning, and deployment to a staging environment.
+This repository contains a simple Spring Boot application integrated with a CI/CD pipeline using Jenkins.
+The pipeline automates the build, test, and deployment processes, including OWASP Dependency Check, SonarQube Analysis, Docker image creation, vulnerability scanning, Code Coverage and deployment to a staging environment.

 ## Technologies Used